hackathon-organizer/hackathon-write-service/README.md

 # Responsibilities

 - Create and update hackathons and teams data
-- Assing/Remove user from hackathon
+- Assign/Remove user from hackathon
-- Add criteria that will be used to evalute teams
+- Add criteria that will be used to evaluate teams
 - Count teams score and presents results as a leaderboard
 - Open/Close team for accepting new members
 - Use WebSocket communication to send notifications and invitations to user